 Insurance companies and homeowners may not see eye to eye on the definition of a flood.
 Your property could be completely under water, but where did the water come from?
 Is it storm run-off?
 Flash flooding?
 Or did the water come from a river or other water source overrunning its banks?

-Consumers should be better protected following updates to the Insurance Code of Practice, which now includes a standard definition for 'flood'.
+Consumers should be better protected following updates to the Insurance Code of Practice in 2014 to include a standard definition for 'flood'.
 The Queensland floods of 2011 prompted the reform, when many homeowners found out the hard way that it was the source of the water, and the small print in their insurance policy, that made the difference when it came to making a claim.

 In line with changes brought about by the National Disaster Insurance Review, insurers have had to define flood from July 2014 as "the covering of normally dry land by water that has escaped or been released from the normal confines of any lake, river, creek or other natural watercourse, whether or not altered or modified, or any reservoir, canal, or dam".

 Storm run-off vs flood

 Many homeowners may understand that storm run-off and riverine flood are different events, and that storm run-off and the resulting flash flooding is not the same as a flood as defined above.

 Nearly all home and contents policies automatically cover storm run-off, whereas you may have to opt in to flood cover (and pay extra).
 In recent years, however, many insurers have added flood cover as a mandatory component of their polices, though in some cases it's still offered as an option or not offered at all.

 If you've taken out flood cover recently, check your PDS for any embargo period - the stipulated time between taking out a policy and being able to make a claim.